 “*” Asterisks demarcate grants that were “controversial” in that one or more recommenders wished to publically disendorse the grant.
 Multiple asterisks correspond to multiple disendorsements.
 (There were no asterisks this round.)

 Note that the S-process system is designed to generally favor funding things that at least one recommender is excited to fund, rather than things that every recommender is excited to fund.
 As such, the grant recommendations above do not especially represent the “average” opinion of the group in any sense.

-Also note that additonal grants may appear on this announcement as SFF continue to confirm their details.
+Also note that additional grants may appear on this announcement as SFF continues to confirm their details.